 Dormwell went into the white tent and the fathers said cheer up and gave him liquor.
 They became serious when they talked about loving and farming.
 In the village they tended olives and Dormwell’s hair was cut and washed in oil.
 He promised to climb the long hill with his sister and then promised to fulfil the life he’d find up there.
 They told him half of the secrets and urged him to return one day and marry a woman who knew the rest.

-Outside things moved in their lazy ways.
+Outside things moved in their normal ways.
 Their village was small, and far from the roads which led east to the sea, and west to the big city.
 They had set their sticks down in the vast prairie lands.
 Yellow stalk grass grew everywhere.
 There were wildflowers and rabbits.
 There were green pines on the crests of the hills, and above them always the aching blue of the cloudless sky.
 In the summer everyone moved their cots into the cellars where the heat was a little more bearable.
 And in winter the snow fell on the grass and killed it in a soft way.

-Most of the town had come out to see the twins walk the long hill.
+Most of the village had come out to see the twins walk the long hill.
 They were the only twins to be born in the village, and they were born under a rising Cassiopeia.
 It was considered a lucky sign, though mother and father hadn’t been so sure.
 There was a wild streak in their children.
 They’d wandered off into the prairie so many times it’d become pointless to stop them.
 In the winter they locked the doors and windows, but still sat vigil on snowbound nights and waited for their children to come home.

 The gathered crowd pressed in closer to hear mother and father say their words.